- MS 133

-MS 133 standard - Hazard Analysis and Critical Control Point (HACCP) system
+133 standard - Hazard Analysis and Critical Control Point (HACCP) system

 published to cater for those food and food related industries that wish to

 systematic, planned approach to controlling food safety hazards.
 CODEX defines HACCP as: ''a system which identifies,

 Objectives of HACCP

-To managme food safety risks in your
+To manage food safety risks in your

 To abide by appropriate standards for food

-To provide due diligence for Senior mangement
+To provide due diligence for Senior management

 To provide a framework for regulatory

 To provide customer confidence

 and competencies in Food Hygiene for their work activities

 safety by providing increased confidence of safe food production.